Michaux State Forest

 Our effort began in March 2008, when we purchased the Tree Farm #1, or Mount Hope, property from Glatfelter Pulp Wood Company.
 For years, this was Glatfelter’s flagship property among thousands of acres of land holdings in the mid-Atlantic region.
 We transferred the property to the Pennsylvania DCNR for incorporation into Michaux State Forest in 2010.

 Conservation of this land was made possible because of a two-year partnership involving federal, state and local governments; private organizations and the citizens of Adams County.
 The Pennsylvania DCNR’s Bureau of Forestry managed and patrolled the site during the Fund’s interim ownership.
 Former Sen. Arlen Specter, along with Sen. Bob Casey and former Rep. Todd Platts, supported this project in Congress and secured $3.5 million through the federal Forest Legacy program.
 Adams County provided $3.7 million from the Water & Land Protection Bond, which Adams County voters overwhelmingly passed in 2008.
-The commonwealth contributed $4 million through the Growing Greener II program and the Pittsburg-based Richard King Mellon Foundation provided $2 million.
+The commonwealth contributed $4 million through the Growing Greener II program and the Pittsburgh-based Richard King Mellon Foundation provided $2 million.
 Contributions from local municipalities and private donations secured by the Land Conservancy of Adams County and The Nature Conservancy totaled more than $130,000.